egonelbre/egonelbre.com/content/article/2016-09-23 debugging-and-improving-life.md

 How can you figure out the cycles.

-1. Try to get yourself in a decent shape — no sleep deprivation, not in highly depressive state.
+1. Try to get yourself in a decent shape -- no sleep deprivation, not in highly depressive state.
 If needed, use anti-depressants.
-1. Be comfortable with pain — i.e. no drinking, no TV, no sex, no food… no nothing that could be part of the cycle.
+1. Be comfortable with pain -- i.e. no drinking, no TV, no sex, no food… no nothing that could be part of the cycle.
 It’s hard to see the whole picture while being controlled by the cycles.
-1. Sit in silence for 1–2 hours doing nothing — this includes no music, TV, or anything that your mind could use to escape.
+1. Sit in silence for 1–2 hours doing nothing -- this includes no music, TV, or anything that your mind could use to escape.
 1. Then start with the most obvious things, start drawing them out.
 Note that you should draw all the cycles that are in your life, not just the good or bad ones.
 Common things (or lack of them) that should be noted are “food”, “alcohol”, “friends”, “family”, “work”, “hobbies”, “sleep”, “common activities”, “relaxing”, “talking with people”, “social media”, “aimless browsing”…
 1. Take your time, you probably cannot do this in a single day, because you haven’t been paying attention all of your habits.
-Try to build this diagram over time— occasionally restart from scratch if necessary.
+Try to build this diagram over time-- occasionally restart from scratch if necessary.

 This was the easier part.